 Two additional examples from our upcoming book, Intelligent Fanatics: Standing On The Shoulders of Giants, include Rob Johnson, founder of BET, and Henry Wellcome, founder of Burrough’s Wellcome & Co [predecessor to GlaxoSmithKline], both had some undesirable traits.

 The Halo Effect is your friend.
 Take the positive traits from each fanatic and acknowledge and dispose of their flaws.
 Few human beings can be emulated in full.
 If a “Great Leader” cover story doesn’t reflect a principled, trustworthy, strong, courageous, resilient, fair, and sharing leader, performance won’t be sustainable.
+Guaranteed.
 Whether it’s publicly recognized founders like Travis Kalanick of Uber, or countless others that have fallen from grace, bad habits and promoting “I win – You lose” relationships will catch up with them.
 But history is full of leaders with a track record of winning.
 We even know how each story began and ended.
 Here at IntelligentFanatics.com we like to focus on intelligent fanatics that dominated for decades.
-These rare individuals are a perfect roadmap for us today.
+These rare individuals provide a perfect road-map for us today.

 - While the negative Halo effect is ever present in business literature and the media, focusing on leaders with long-duration success is a worthwhile endeavor for aspiring leaders.